ZhgChgLi/ZMediumToMarkdown/README.md

 ## Things to know
 - If you would like to remove the ZMediumToMarkdown watermark located at the bottom of the page, you may do so.
 I don't mind.
-- Since ZMediumToMarkdown is not an official tool and Medium does not provide a public API for this, I cannot guarantee that the parser content will not be changed.
-However, I have tried to test for as many cases as possible.
+- Since ZMediumToMarkdown is not an official tool and Medium does not provide a public API for it, I cannot guarantee that the parser target will not change in the future.
+However, I have tried to test it for as many cases as possible.
 If you encounter any rendering errors, please feel free to create an issue and I will fix them as soon as possible.

 ## About
 - [ZhgChg.Li](https://zhgchg.li/)